Year 5 Dodgeball Lesson 3

 Activity - ‘No Catching’ Dodgeball Game

 Discussion: What dodges have they learned in today’s lesson?
 Can they recall other dodges they have learned in previous units (Jumping and ducking)?
-Can they try and use these other dodges in the main game?
+Can they try to use these other dodges in the main game?

 • Catching is not allowed – if you’re hit, you’re out and cannot return to the game.